What are employee expectations?

 For employees who want more than just a job that pays the bills, they expect their company to go further, and offer:

 One survey found that 31% of people left a job within six months, with 68% of those leaving within three months, citing poor onboarding as the reason.
-Good employee onboarding — where new hires learn how to do their jobs, how the organization ticks, learn how to fit into their team and truly absorb company culture — is more than the first few days of a job, and should continue for several months, even up to a year.
+Good onboarding — where new hires learn how to do their jobs, how the organisation ticks, learn how to fit into their team and truly absorb company culture — is more than the first few days of a job, and should continue for several months, even up to a year.

 Today’s employees expect their working relationships to grow in a meaningful cultural environment.
 According to statistics from TeamStage, 88% of job seekers, and 94% of entrepreneurs say that a healthy work culture is essential for business success, and that culture has a greater impact on employee turnover than salary and benefits.